 I already contribute generously to the CBF.
 Why should I also support the Campaign?

 The Campaign and the grants and other support it makes possible are just one part of the CBF’s work.
-100% of every individual donation to the Campaign goes directly to support our community’s pro bono and legal aid organizations.
+100% of every individual donation to the Campaign goes directly to support our community’s pro bono and legal aid organizations and related initiatives.
 The CBF also plays a lead role in advocacy in the courts and at all levels of government and develops new and innovative solutions for access to justice like the new Illinois Armed Forces Legal Aid Network.
 Your support of the CBF is what makes this critical systemic work possible.

 How will my contribution to the Campaign make a difference?